apache/jena-site/source/documentation/fuseki2/fuseki-modules.md

 configuration, add new functionality, or react to a server being built and started.

 This feature was added in Jena version 4.3.0.
+They are an expeirmental feature that will evolve based on experineace and use cases.

 Fuseki Modules are loaded use the JDK [ServiceLoader](https://www.baeldung.com/java-spi) by being placing a jar file on the classpath,